aws-samples/fault-tolerance-analyser/README.md

 For customers identified that are running a Standard class EFS deployment, where multi-az replication is provided by the service, they have only a single mount target to access their file systems.
 If an availability issue were to occur in that availability zone, the customer would lose access to the EFS deployment, even though other AZs/subnets were unaffected.

 ### 6.6 Opensearch
-Any single-node domains, as well as OpenSearch domains with multiple nodes all deployed within the same Availability Zone would be tagged as a potential risk by this tool.
+Any single-node domains, as well as OpenSearch domains with multiple nodes all of which are deployed within the same Availability Zone would be tagged as a potential risk by this tool.

 ### 6.7 FSx
 Any FSx Windows systems deployed as Single-AZ is tagged as a potential risk by this tool.